RadovanFindra/psp-manager/README.md

 ## Talk to start
-PSP turns 20 years old this year so decidet to make this simple tool for less pian to manage games, savedata (and much more in next updates).
+PSP turns 20 years old this year so decided to make this simple tool for less pain to manage games, savedata (and much more in next updates).
 Tools like this can be found on Homebrew but problem is that they rely on PSP internal Wi-fi capabilities that is bit out of date.
-When you want to use Wi-fi you need special acces point for it that support older standard that is less secure and much slower, we talking speeds about 500Kbps This means that you need around 1-2 hours to download 1-1.5 Gb of data.
+When you want to use Wi-fi you need special access point for it that support older standard that is less secure and much slower, we talking speeds about 500Kbps This means that you need around 1-2 hours to download 1-1.5 Gb of data.

 This is where this tool comes to help.
 In future updates you can use your own database of games.
 For now use Zeus list.